 Root canal therapy boasts an amazing success rate of about 95%.
 The vast majority of patients who have received a root canal go on to keep their treated tooth for the rest of their lives!

 In addition, you can trust that our in-house endodontist, Dr. Nedda Hifeda, has the skills and experience to ensure your treatment is a success.
 In her 17 years in the dental field, she has undergone advanced training in endodontics (root canal therapy), including earning a Certificate of Post-Graduate Advanced Clinical Training in Endodontics from Boston University’s dental school.

 How Much Do Root Canals Cost?

 The cost of your root canal will depend primarily on the extent of the damage to the tooth, as well as that tooth’s location in the mouth (molars have more roots than front teeth, so the procedure will generally take longer and cost more).
 Most dental insurance plans partially cover root canals, and at Murphy Dental Home, we accept virtually all insurance plans.
-We are even in-network with many of the most popular providers!
 Additionally, we offer affordable financing through CareCredit as well as our in-house discount plan to help you fund your dental care.